 - Bandana / Handkerchief to avoid using Kleenex

-- Accessories: sleeping mask (our tent is rather bright), earplugs
+- Accessories: a sleeping mask (our tent is rather bright), earplugs

 - Hiking Poles: I just switched my regular poles to the Carbon Composite Trekking Poles, super light and quite small, which makes them perfect for transportation.
 Amazon | REI